schrodingers-cat-T10/OpenHacks_iisc/README.md

 # Disease Prediction from Blood Reports via Deepseek

 ## 📌 Overview
-This project builds a **hybrid LSTM-CNN deep learning model** to predict diseases based on blood report values extracted from PDF files.
+This project builds a **hybrid LSTM-CNN ** to predict diseases based on blood report values extracted from PDF files.
 It leverages **RAG (Retrieval-Augmented Generation)** to retrieve relevant data and integrates **FAISS vector embeddings** for efficient retrieval.

 ## 🚀 Features
 - **Extracts blood report values** from PDFs using an AI-based RAG model.